onja-org/w2_css_less_hands_on/lab/README.md

 ## Debugging Tips

-- Use `npm run compile:ex1` to compile individual exercises
+- Use `npm run compile:ex1` (from project root) to compile individual exercises
 - Check the terminal for LESS compilation errors
-- Refresh `demo.html` after each compilation
+- Refresh `lab/demo.html` after each compilation
 - Use browser dev tools to inspect generated CSS

 ## What You're Learning